 Nowadays, DiFranco, 49, is a mother with school-aged children.
 She’s receiving lifetime achievement citations and standing ovations before she ever says a word.
-That’s what happened recently at the International Folk Music Awards in New Orleans, when the executive director of the alliance handed DiFranco a People’s Voice Award, the last statuette of the night.
+That’s what happened in January, 2020, at the International Folk Music Awards in New Orleans, when the executive director of the alliance handed DiFranco a People’s Voice Award, the last statuette of the night.

 DiFranco encouraged audience members to look for opportunities to make a difference in their communities and across the nation.
 “It’s our responsibility,” she said.
 Her 2019 best-selling book, “No Walls and the Recurring Dream” offers insight into experiences that helped shape her ideas on feminism, womanhood and community.